Hank’s Pastries in Port Perry

 The Butter Tarts

 We visit bakeries primarily to try their butter tarts for our butter tart quest, which drew us to Hank’s Pastries.
 They offer a few good flavours to choose from – including plain (no raisin), walnut, and chocolate chip.

-The butter tarts at Hank’s Pastries are a really nice-looking tarts.
-They are well-cooked, and evenly baked with a nice light golden crust.
+The butter tarts at Hank’s Pastries are really nice-looking tarts.
+They are well-cooked and evenly baked with a nice light golden crust.
 There is no burnt sugar appearance or any other natural imperfections.
 There is great consistency in the butter tarts that ensures each tart is as lovely as the next.

 The pastry is thin but firm enough to hold together nicely.
 The crust has a nice, slightly crispy texture but is still very light and flaky, with no greasiness.
 The crust’s flavour is very subtle, with nothing to overpower the experience.

-The butter tarts filling is a nice thick gelatinous consistency with a rich, buttery smooth texture.
+The butter tart filling is a nice thick gelatinous consistency with a rich, buttery smooth texture.
 The filling has a delightful brown sugar-tasting flavour.
 There is no sugary crystallization nugget on the bottom.
 The filling will not ooze out on you if you are eating as you walk through town – so no mess to worry about.

 These butter tarts are not very large, and the pastry shell is not very thick.
 The balance between crust and filling is fantastic, with a consistent ratio from tart to tart.

 The butter tarts from Hank’s Pastries are a pretty satisfying little treat.
 They are sweet without being too overly sweet.
-The flavours for the crust and the filling together make for a tasty combination.
+The flavours of the crust and the filling together make for a tasty combination.
 You will delight in consuming these butter tarts very much.
-Chocolate chip is my favourite of flavour.
+Chocolate chip is my favourite flavour.
 The butter tarts hold together nicely and travel fairly well – they look as good when you get home as they did in the store.
 And if you are eating in the car – no plate is required.

 Beyond the Butter Tarts